theycallmetyson/tcmt-mern-app-boilerplate/README.md

 ### Build

-The build is going to delete any existing dist folder and then compile new one files in a new dist folder.
+The build is going to delete any existing dist folder and then compile new files in a new dist folder.

+TIP: when you're in root folder and running this cmd, the cmd will run for both frontend and backend.

 ```bash
 npm run build